Fraimy1/GPT4TokenizerFromScratch_minBPE/exercise.md

 Write the `BasicTokenizer` class, with the following three core functions:

-- `def train(self, text, vocab_size, verbose=False)` - already done
+- `def train(self, text, vocab_size, verbose=False)` - done
-- `def decode(self, ids)` - done
+- `def decode(self, ids)`
 - `def encode(self, text)`

-Take out the train and decode functionality out of the initialization into a train function.
+~~Take out the train and decode functionality out of the initialization into a train function.~~ - done

-Review the code.
-Make sure everything is optimized and clear.
+~~Review the code.
+Make sure everything is optimized and clear.~~ - done

 Train your tokenizer on whatever text you like and visualize the merged tokens.
 Do they look reasonable?
-One default test you may wish to use is the text file ~~`tests/taylorswift.txt`~~ `TinyShakespeare.txt will do`.
+One default test you may wish to use is the text file ~~`tests/taylorswift.txt`~~ `TinyShakespeare.txt`.

 ### Step 2